b-robotized/kassow_kord_driver/README.md

 > [!WARNING]
 > This repository is under heavy development.
 If some links break or if some instruction do not lead to a smooth experience, please contact the developers.

-Quick links:
-- Setup container for packages: [Setup container](#setup-container)
-- Quick demo to test the installation works: [Quick test of the setup](#quick-test-of-the-setup)

 ## Overview

 This package provides a complete software solution for controlling Kassow Kord Robot (KR810) with full hardware integration and motion planning capabilities.
 The package implements a custom hardware interface compatible with ros2_control, enabling seamless operation of both physical robot and simulated one.